Research Laboratory

 Emerging Issues

 LEED® Application Guide for Laboratory Facilities (LEED-AGL)—Because research facilities present a unique challenge for energy efficiency and sustainable design, the U.S. Green Building Council (USGBC) has formed the LEED-AGL Committee to develop a guide that helps project teams apply LEED credits in the design and construction of laboratory facilities.
-See also the WBDG Resource Page Using LEED on Lab Projects.
+See also the WBDG Resource Page Using LEED on Laboratory Projects.

 Relevant Codes and Standards